TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *Two moments define this game for me: First, that initial stealth kill where you grab someone and brutally smash their head into the scenery - the visceral impact, the sound design, the weight of it made me go "wow, this is serious."
+<blockquote style="font-style: italic; margin-top: 0.5em;">Two moments define this game for me: First, that initial stealth kill where you grab someone and brutally smash their head into the scenery - the visceral impact, the sound design, the weight of it made me go "wow, this is serious."
 Second, the giraffes in Salt Lake City.
 After hours of violence and darkness, just standing there watching them peacefully graze among the ruins, nature reclaiming the cities - it was breathtaking.
-A moment of pure tranquility that made everything feel worth it.*
+A moment of pure tranquility that made everything feel worth it.</blockquote>
 </details>

 ---